-Dr. Laurie K. Bertram is the Grant Notley Memorial Postdoctoral Fellow in the Department of History and Classics at the University of Alberta.
-She is a gender historian and curator specializing in material culture, trauma, and memory in Canada and completed her PhD in the Department of History at the University of Toronto.
-Her forthcoming book uses everyday forms of expression, including baking, clothing and ghost stories, to understand the evolution of Icelandic-North American popular culture and identity.
-In addition to this project, her latest scholarly research explores the long and complex history of Aboriginal-Icelandic relations in North America, including community intermarriage, cultural and economic exchange and conflict.
+Dr. Laurie K. Bertram is a postdoctoral fellow and curator specializing in gender, material culture, trauma, and memory in the global North.
+She completed her PhD in Canadian history at the Department of History at the University of Toronto.
+Her forthcoming book uses everyday forms of expression, including baking, clothing and ghost stories, to understand the evolution of Icelandic-Canadian popular culture and identity.
+In addition to this project, her new scholarly research explores the long and complex history of Indigenous-Icelandic relations in the global North, including material cultural exchange, trade and intermarriage.

 As a curator, her gallery-based practice often focuses on the interplay between marginalized objects, spaces and images and traumatic memory and absence in the Canadian West.
 Her new traveling exhibit: Pioneer Ladies [of the evening]: A commemorative landscape for women on the margins in Western Canada, 1878-1916 most recently appeared at the University of Alberta’s Human Ecology Gallery.
 Click here for more information on the show.